Editorial Policies

 Article Processing Charge (APC)

-Starting from submissions received in October 2023, an Article Processing Charge (APC) of IDR 300,000 (or USD 25) will apply per accepted article.
-This fee applies to all authors with no exception.
-The APC is only payable upon acceptance of the manuscript.
 An official invoice will be issued to the corresponding author once the article has been accepted for publication.
 Please note that publication will not proceed until the APC is fully paid.
 The collected APC supports the costs associated with article processing and production, including typesetting and full-text PDF formatting.